There are several reasons why you might want to move bees safely from one place to another.

 This is a really good thing to do if you aren’t traveling very far.
 You know the bees will be already inside the hives since it’s dark.
 You can just close it up, load up the boxes and then go on your way.

-Moving Bees Long Distance?
+Move Bees Safely Long Distance?

 If you’re traveling a long ways, simply follow the packing instructions above as usual.
 The only extra thing you might want to add in is a cake or patty of bee food.
 However, if your hives have plenty of honey, they will sustain themselves on that.

-Moving Bees Across State Lines?
+Move Bees Safely Across State Lines?

 Yes, you definitely can.
 But before you do, it’s recommended that you talk to your state health inspector to make sure you’re not transporting any diseases into the next state.